 Limitations

-The documentary project was paired with a Genre Writing class.
-It was also part of a special month-long unit called project month.
-During project month, all typical classes are suspended and students spend all day working on a special project.
-Students’ advisors were instructed to sign students up for a project if they had struggled with Genre Writing class in the past.
-This way, they could revisit the course content with a fresh, project-based approach.
+The video documentary project was embedded in a Genre Writing class that had many struggling writers who were taking it for the second or third time.
 This scenario presented some unanticipated limitations.
-The video documentary project was embedded in a Genre Writing class that had many struggling writers who were taking it for the second or third time.
 My colleague and I frontloaded many of the writing lessons and assignments in the first two weeks because we had so much writing material to cover.
 As a result, students immediately showed a great deal of resistance, which continued throughout the month, particularly during the writing parts of the projects.

 During project month, student absenteeism was higher than usual.
 Our attendance policy was designed to drop students who had missed more than three of the twelve full days of the project.
 When students were in a project all day, missing a single day was enough to leave them significantly behind.
 Over project month, the class roster dropped from 27 to 10 students.
 Finding students who fit the criterion of completing the course created a limited sample size of nine students.
 Nine of the ten students who attended the course through the end of the month completed the attitude scale.
 Those students who regularly attended class completed the attitude scale, interview and video products.
 The while the number of results was limited, the purposeful sample responded positively to the project.

 The actual impact of this project on students was difficult to measure partially due to the limited amount of time allocated for data collection.
-Due to time constraints, the data can only be collected from one class.
+Due to time constraints, the data could only be collected from one class.
 Inclement weather also impacted the course itself, student attendance, and data collection.
 A longer study may be more effective at collecting data from a larger sample.
-Generalizability is limited to at-risk, over-aged students who have fallen behind grade levels over time and completed the Genre Writing course.
+Generalizability was limited to at-risk, over-aged students who had fallen behind several grade levels over time and completed the Genre Writing course.

 Implications for Practice